 • Ephesus was the third most populated city in the Roman Empire.
 It was located on a bustling trade route.

-• The believers Paul met at Ephesus didn’t know about Jesus when Paul arrived.
-But they did believe in the Messiah John the Baptist had preached.
-When they learned that Jesus was the Messiah, they were baptized in water to show that they now believed Jesus is the Messiah.

 • The believers in Ephesus burned witchcraft scrolls worth fifty thousand drachmas.
 A drachma was worth a day’s wages for a laborer.
 At today’s minimum wage of $7.25, that is a value of just over 2.6 million dollars.

 Connect as a family

-As a family, read Acts 19:1–12, 18–20 (*Fire Bible, p.
+As a family, read Acts 19:1–12, 18–20 (*Fire Bible NIV, p.
 1378).
 Talk about the exciting things that happened at Ephesus.
 Point out that God always had more for His people at Ephesus—the baptism in the Holy Spirit, more Christian friends, more healings.
 They had so much more of God that they even burned valuable scrolls because the scrolls did not honor God.
 Talk with your kids about what they need from God that is more than they have now—more boldness to live for God, a special need met, etc. Pray and ask God to bless each member of your family with more and more of God and the good things God provides for His children.

 After reading the Scripture passage, discuss these questions together: